KevinGalassi/franka_driver/README.md

 To use the packages be sure to have correctly installed all the libraries provided by Franka Emika following the procedure: <br>
 https://frankaemika.github.io/docs/installation_linux.html

-Download all the folders and compile the workspace with the proper command, substituite the correct path of the libfranka folder:
+Download all the folders and compile the workspace with the proper command, substitute the correct path of the libfranka folder:
 ```sh
 $ catkin_make -DCMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=/path/to/libfranka/build
 ```